 Truthfully, my house is never as clean as all those styled Pinterest photos.
 I have dogs, kids, DIY projects, and the general messes of life.
 I really have to work to keep our home clean.
 And the floors are the worst!

 So, several months ago, when I found about the Norwex Mop System, which promised to make cleaning my floors easier, healthier, and cleaner, I was pretty ecstatic.
 And frankly, after receiving so many questions about my Norwex Cleaning Cloth Review, I wanted to take some time today to talk about another very popular collection – The Norwex Mop System.
 I have been using this mop system for about 6 months and while I always share my honest opinions, even in sponsored posts, and I have even turned down products I don’t love, I have chosen to write this post as an unaffiliated post.
 I am not affiliated at all with Norwex, e-cloths, or any other company.
 I want everyone to be able to read this Norwex Mop Review and decide if the products would be best for them, because the answer may not be the same for everyone!

 First, if you are looking here, you probably already have a consultant or know someone who is.
 If you don’t, you can still order online here.
 If you do order and use Rachel’s Party, I may one day earn enough for some laundry detergent, haha.
+My neighbor is a consultant, but I honestly get nothing for this review.
 For me, the reasons I write these posts are not to make money, I just like helping people with my experiences and after finding very few unaffiliated reviews on the internet, I decided to write my own.

 My floor Cleaning Routine Before

 We just put in luxury vinyl tile in the kitchen.
 Also, about a year ago, we put in brand new dark solid hardwood floors.
 They are beautiful!

 Our Dining Room